 Become an outdoors-woman with the Delaware’s Becoming an Outdoors-Woman Program

-The Division of Fish and Wildlife manages over 62,000 acres of Delaware land at 19 public wildlife areas that provide hunting opportunities as well as habitat for a variety of species.
+The Division of Fish and Wildlife manages approximately 68,000 acres of Delaware land at 19 public wildlife areas that provide hunting opportunities as well as habitat for a variety of species.
 Much of this land, and many acres of private land, provide hunting during a number of seasons.
 More information is found in the Delaware Hunting and Trapping Guide.

 Learn about the Conservation Access Pass

 Delaware features a wide variety of fishing opportunities for every angler, from the Delaware River and Bay, to the ocean, to numerous ponds, streams, rivers, and tidal creeks.
 The weekly Delaware Fishing Report is one of the most popular web pages on the DNREC web site.
 The Delaware Fishing Guide provides more information, including information on the Division of Fish and Wildlife’s 28 tidal fishing and boating access sites, 11 artificial reef sites, and 39 freshwater ponds accessible to the public.